 - It is also available as part of a set.

 - At the higher end of the pricing scale.

 Small Cutting Knife – this is a tool for detailed wood carving.
-Its point is very sharp and opens a door to endless possibilities in detailed wood carving.
 It brings out the tiniest and finest details to any wood carving project.
+Its point is very sharp and opens the door to endless possibilities in detailed wood carving.
 It comes ready to work from the manufacturer.

-The blade can be easily sharpened but this comes with a huge shortcoming of losing it’s sharpness very easily after not so long but the original sharpness can be attained too.
+You can easily sharpen the blade.
+It has a shortcoming of losing its sharpness easily.
 The handle is rather small but surprisingly comfortable.
-Made of oak, the handle feels nice and smooth in the hand and allows one to work for long hours without much discomfort.
-The grip is great too allowing those vibrant details.
+Made of oak, the handle feels nice and smooth and allows one to work for long hours without much discomfort.
+The grip is excellent, too, allowing those vibrant details.

 - Comfortable handle

 - The best for tiny details